 Round 1 (April): $202,000

 MENTAL HEALTH AND CAREER SUPPORT

-There has been an increase in requests for mental health assistance and needs to assist older homebound adults with socialization, as well as career counseling.
-Federation has granted $70,000 for relief in this area to build clinical capacity at Jewish Family & Career Services.
+There has been an increase in requests for mental health assistance.
+Federation has granted $178,000 for relief in this area to build clinical capacity at Jewish Family & Career Services.

 Jewish Family & Career Services